ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-web/add-api-methods.md

 ---
 buttonTitle: "I added the API methods"
-description: "In this section, you'll learn how to save and get data using JavaScript and the WeDeploy API Client."
+description: "In this section, you'll learn how to save and get data on the web using the WeDeploy API Client."
 layout: "tutorial"
-parentId: "data-js"
+parentId: "data-web"
 time: 60
 title: "Add API Methods"
-tutorialTitle: "Getting started with WeDeploy Data using Javascript"
+tutorialTitle: "Getting started with WeDeploy Data on the web"
 weight: 4
 ---